Abraham and the Great Sacrifice

 For God sent not His Son into the world to condemn the world; but that the world through Him might be saved.”)

 Genesis 22:2 “And He said, Take now thy son, thine only son Isaac, who thou lovest, and get thee into the land of Moriah; and offer him there for a burnt offering upon one of the mountains which I will tell thee of.”

 Abraham and Sarah finally had a son by a miracle.
 Sarah had been enabled by God to have Isaac.
 They both had been past age for child bearing, and Sarah had been barren, as well.

 But God had given them Isaac.
 And now, some years later, God calls Abraham to sacrifice this well beloved son.

-The obedience of Abraham is necessary to see.
+The obedience of Abraham is necessary for us to see.

 Genesis 22:3.
 “And Abraham rose up early in the morning, and saddled his ass, and took of his young men with him, and Isaac his son, and clave the wood for the burnt offering, and rose up, and went unto the place which God had told him.”

 Abraham gets up early.
 Not eager to go; but eager to return, and that would not happen without going.

 He takes two servants to keep the donkey that carried the wood, and to carry the fire in a container.

 He and Isaac go.
 It is a three days journey to Mt.
 Moriah, where God has told him to take Isaac.